OCA/queue/queue_job_batch/readme/DESCRIPTION.md

 executed as soon as the Jobrunner has a free bucket, which can be instantaneous if no other job is running.

-Once all the jobs have finished, the grouper will be marked as finished.
+Once all jobs in the batch have finished, the batch is marked as done.